Haitian Revolution: Napoleon invades Haiti

 The French arrived on 2 February 1802 at Le Cap with the Haitian commander Henri Christophe being ordered by Leclerc to turn over the city to the French.
 When Christophe refused, the French assaulted Le Cap and the Haitians set the city afire rather than surrender it.
 Leclerc sent Toussaint letters promising him: "Have no worries about your personal fortune.
 It will be safeguarded for you, since it has been only too well earned by your own efforts.
 Do not worry about the liberty of your fellow citizens".
 When Toussaint still failed to appear at Le Cap, Leclerc issued a proclamation on 17 February 1802: "General Toussaint and General Christophe are outlawed; all citizens are ordered to hunt them down, and treat them as rebels against the French Republic".
-Captain Marcus Rainsford, a British Army officer who visited Saint-Domingue observed the training of the Haitian Army, writing: "At a whistle, a whole brigade ran three or four hundred yards, and then, separating, threw themselves flat on the ground, changing to their backs and sides, and all the time keeping up a strong fire until recalled…This movement is executed with such facility and precision as totally to prevent cavalry from charging them in bushy and hilly country".
+Captain Marcus Rainsford, a British Army officer who visited Saint-Domingue observed the training of the Haitian Army, writing: "At a whistle, a whole brigade ran three or four hundred yards, and then, separating, threw themselves flat on the ground, changing to their backs and sides, and all the time keeping up a strong fire until recalled.
+This movement was executed with such facility and precision as totally to prevent cavalry from charging them in bushy and hilly country".